 www.daily.co Google recommended that we could save 2.5s by deferring offscreen images.
 An offscreen image is any image that sits "below the fold".
 Because we were focused on mobile optimizations that meant the majority of the images in our layout.

-Your milage and goals may very.
+swap for our site.
+Your mileage and goals may vary.
 Using the

 swap value is not without an expense.
 Your users may see a flash of invisible text (FOIT).
 Choose a